Bentinho Massaro: Career

-Massaro's videos gained significant viewership.
-In 2011, he was invited to the United States to speak at the Science and Nonduality Conference.
-Massaro moved to Boulder, Colorado, and launched Trinfinity Academy, a free online spirituality course, and bentinhomassaro.tv, a subscription-based repository of his talks.
+In 2011, Massaro was invited to the United States to speak at the Science and Nonduality Conference.
+He moved to Boulder, Colorado, and launched Trinfinity Academy, a free online spirituality course, and bentinhomassaro.tv, a subscription-based collection of his talks.
 In addition, he began offering in-person retreats around the world.

 Massaro's stated goal is a fully enlightened society by 2035.

 Massaro has been the subject of significant media scrutiny and criticism.
+He has promoted 9/11 conspiracy theories.
 In 2017, while participating in Massaro's retreat in Sedona, Arizona, an individual left the retreat grounds and died by suicide.
-Massaro was informed of the death by the Sedona Police Department and no charges were filed.
+Massaro was informed of the death by the Sedona Police Department, and no charges were filed.

-In February 2022, three former members of Massaro's team – including a former romantic partner of his – broke their non-disclosure agreements (NDAs) and published a blog accusing him of heading an organization that featured a pattern of "psychological and spiritual warfare" and calling him "a predator, hiding in the mask of a messiah".
+In February 2022, three former members of Massaro's team, including a former romantic partner of his, broke their non-disclosure agreements (NDAs) and published a blog accusing him of heading a cult that featured a pattern of "psychological and spiritual warfare" and calling him "a predator, hiding in the mask of a messiah".
 This included financial exploitation and being coerced into having sex with Massaro in order to be spiritually cleansed of trauma.
 Massaro denies the claims.
 "All sexual relations I've ever had were fully consensual, and always will be.
 No one is or is ever forced to do anything against their will.
 Not by me and not by my team."
 Another accused member of Massaro's organization also denies the claims.
+A recent podcast series by NXIVM whistleblower Mark Vicente has interviewed several former members of Massaro's inner circle in which text messages from Massaro show patterns of using his position to sexually manipulate female followers, including his claim that he has a magical penis that can enlighten women.

+Dutch journalist Ivo van Woerden investigated Massaro over several years and published the book In de greep van de goeroe ("Under the Spell of the Guru") in 2026.